Updated:

 How does an individual level of political conservatism affect how he/she perceives single motherhood?

-Description of the Research Question and purpose
+Description of the Research Question and Purpose

 Political conservatism addresses social framework that emphasizes stability and continuity to promote retention of social institutions.
 Conservative philosophies and ideals seek to preserve the originality and authenticity of social institutions and moral behavior (Dorey, 2011).
-In their view, the family is the basic social institution whereby child upbringing is the role of the spouses.
+In their view, the family is the basic social institution whereby the child’s upbringing is the role of the spouse.
 That is, male and female partners join their hands and efforts to bear and take care of their children, thus, forming the basis of a nuclear family.
 In practice, political conservatism calls for the sanctity of marriage institutions while advocates the right to life for every individual as provided by institutional behaviors.

 Society’s view on single motherhood depends on an individual’s beliefs, his/her level of understanding, social dynamics, and the capacity of social institutions to address single parenthood.
 Single motherhood and its justification elicited global debate on a majority of individuals viewing it as one of the widespread informal arrangements to replace marriage institutions.
 In a broader extent, society believes that children from single-parent families are problematic, with a larger percentage of them being from single-mother families (O’brien & Sage Publications, 2009).
-The society’s view on single motherhood might be subjective without the understanding of social dynamics and evaluation of the institution’s capacity to address single parenthood.
+Society’s view on single motherhood might be subjective without an understanding of social dynamics and an evaluation of the institution’s capacity to address single parenthood.
 Historical injustices and personal experiences broadly contribute to the individual’s perceptions of his/her environment that influences social behavior and development — generalizing single motherhood as bad for the society does not only ill-defined individuals’ philosophical ideologies but denies social institutions a chance to evaluate their development.
 Ideologically, conservatives will address family from economic protection point of view, liberation and free conscience of the spouses and from the moral independence point of view to address issues of family autonomy and non-invasion.

 Applying a Sociological theory